truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 # Installation

-3 steps are required:
+3 steps to install the democratic-csi:

-- node prep (ie: your kubernetes cluster nodes)
+1. Prepare the nodes (ie: your kubernetes cluster nodes).
-- server prep (ie: your storage server)
+2. Deploy the driver into the cluster (`helm` chart provided with sample `values.yaml`).
-- deploy the driver into the cluster (`helm` chart provided with sample `values.yaml`)
+3. Prepare the server with a container solution.

-## Node Prep
+## Prepare the Nodes

 Install and configure the requirements for both nfs and iscsi.
 {{< tabs "NodePrep" >}}